kemaldemirgil/kd-portfolio/README.md

 # Kemal Demirgil Portfolio

 ### Description:
 This is my first attempt on making a fully functional portfolio website.
-During the process, I've only used `HTML` and `CSS` and I've also used this oppurtunity to experiment the **display** element.
-Eventually, in the future, I'm planning to build a more interactive portfolio using JavaScript and JQuerry for improved UI.
+During the process, I've only used `HTML` and `CSS` and I've also used this opportunity to experiment the **display** element.
+Eventually, in the future, I'm planning to build a more interactive portfolio using JavaScript and JQuery for improved UI.

 ### Issues:
 - Too much repetitive code, I could've done it using variables and better element targeting.